Russolves/Electric-City-Full-Stack-Web-Platform/README.md

 The Electric City EV Charging Web Platform is a comprehensive web platform that provides a subscription-based service for electric vehicle users.
 The platform uses Java's Spring Boot and Thymeleaf for backend development, HTML5 for front-end design, and MySQL for server-side database management.

 # Features
-- RESTful API-like features including HTTP methods and path-based routing using object-oriente
+- RESTful API-like features including HTTP methods and path-based routing using object-oriented design
 - Interactive custom map using Google Maps API to display electric vehicle charging stations, providing users with a dynamic visualization of nearest charging locations and optimizing user interaction
 - Use of jQuery and JavaScript to provide interactive functionality and user experience
 - Comprehensive suite of unit tests using JUnit framework to ensure code quality and maintainability